TheBoegl/gradle-launch4j/README.md

 # Introduction

-The gradle-launch4j plugin uses [launch4j](http://launch4j.sourceforge.net/) [3.14](src/main/groovy/edu/sc/seis/launch4j/Launch4jPlugin.groovy) to create windows .exe files for java applications.
+The gradle-launch4j plugin uses [launch4j](http://launch4j.sourceforge.net/) [3.50](src/main/groovy/edu/sc/seis/launch4j/Launch4jPlugin.groovy) to create windows .exe files for java applications.
 This plugin is compatible with the Gradle versions 4.9 and later.
 If you still rely on an outdated gradle version `[2-4.9[`, use the plugin version 2.5.4.

-Since **version 2.5** this plugin requires **Java 8*, as launch4j in version 3.14 requires that as well.
+Since **version 2.5** this plugin requires **Java 8*, as launch4j in version 3.14 and later requires that as well.
 If you are still forced to work with Java 6, use the latest version 2.4.

 # Tasks